Chiller Training for HVAC Technicians

 Q: Can I ask questions and get support?

-A: Absolutely, every lesson has a comments section to ask questions and see others.
+A: Every lesson has a comments section where you can ask questions and see what others have asked.
 You also have access to an internal community and priority email support.
+You are not doing this alone.

 Q: Is this online only?

-Q: How is this program different from the Service Training program?
+Q: How is this different from the Service Training program?

-A: The Certification course gives you a full foundational understanding of chiller systems.
-The Service program is a library of step by step guides for those who are performing chiller service.
+A: The Certification course gives you a complete foundational understanding of chiller systems: how they work, why they work that way, and what to look for.
+The Service program is a library of step-by-step procedures for techs who are already performing chiller service and need specific task guidance.

 Q: Can my company pay for my training?